FANzhaoxin666/zhaoxin-team/_members/d_du.md

 ---

 Siyi.Du is currently the algorithm developer of Zhaoxin team.
-She studies her bachelor degree at Sichuan University in China.
+She is an undergraduate student in Sichuan University in China.